-In today's world of CrossFit there are numerous types of accessories to buy and use.
+In today's world of Powerlifting, Weightlifting, CrossFit, etc. there are numerous types of accessories to buy and use.
 From Olympic Lifting shoes, wrist wraps, knee supports, back supports to name a few.
 These are some of the most common types of CrossFit, Olympic Lifting and power lifting gear you will find today's athletes using.
 One of the most commonly misunderstood and used accessories are the infamous wrist supports.
-The primary purpose of the wrist wraps are to provide you with support when lifting weights that are greater than 50% of your 1 rep max.
+The primary purpose of the wrist wraps is to support you when lifting weights that are greater than 50% of your one rep max.
 If the weight is too heavy, there is a chance for a sprain/strain injury.
-Some of you maybe asking what is the difference between a sprain and a strain injury, glad you asked.
+Some of you are maybe asking what the difference between a sprain and a strain injury, glad you asked is.

 - A sprain injury is a stretch and/or tear of a ligament, the fibrous band of connective tissue that joins the end of one bone with another.
 Ligaments stabilize and support the body's joints.
 For example, ligaments in the knee connect the upper leg with the lower leg, enabling people to walk and run.

 - A strain is an injury of a muscle and/or tendon.
 Tendons are fibrous cords of tissue that attach muscles to bone.